Pregnant women are about 5 times more likely to develop blood clots than non-pregnant women.

 Can I do Cord Blood Banking if I have blood clots?

 Blood clotting can affect the collection of cord blood.
-If medical staff wait too long to clamp and cut the umbilical cord, the blood in it starts to clot, making collection harder and resulting in reduced amounts of cord blood that may not be useful for storage.
+If the medical staff waits too long to clamp and cut the umbilical cord, the blood in it starts to clot, making collection harder and resulting in reduced amounts of cord blood that may not be useful for storage.